 Yoga is a great mental and physical practice to incorporate into your active recovery.
-It has many of the same physical benefits as stretching, such as flexibility, strength, mobility and balance improvements.
-The added mental practice of yoga allows bodies to slow down, destress, relax, increase focus and feel a deeper connection to the world around us.
-We are currently offering in-person and virtual yoga classes for members to begin taking an all-encompassing mind, body, spirit approach to their exercise routine.
+It has many of the same physical benefits as stretching, such as flexibility, strength, mobility, and balance improvements.
+The added mental practice of yoga allows bodies to slow down, destress, relax, increase focus, and feel a deeper connection to the world around us.
+We are currently offering in-person and virtual yoga classes for members to begin taking an all-encompassing mind, body, and spirit approach to their exercise routine.

 It can be great to “feel the burn” after an intense workout, but the following days can be uncomfortable and sore if your muscles aren’t treated properly.
 Foam rolling can help relieve muscle tightness, inflammation, and also increase your range of motion.
 For the best results, do some foam rolling exercises immediately after an intense workout and on your off days.

 Massage therapy is an integrative medicine practice that works to target specific ailments an individual could have.
-There are many different types of massage practices, but generally massage therapists will manipulate muscles, tendons, and ligaments in different parts of the body with different ranges of pressure.
-Benefits of massage therapy are also both physical and mental in practice.
-Physically, massage therapy improves circulation, lowers heartrate, nerve pain, joint pain, and reduces lactic acid buildup.
+There are many different types of massage practices, but generally, massage therapists will manipulate muscles, tendons, and ligaments in different parts of the body with different ranges of pressure.
+The benefits of massage therapy are also both physical and mental in practice.
+Physically, massage therapy improves circulation, lowers heart rate, nerve pain, joint pain, and reduces lactic acid buildup.
 Mentally, taking a pause to enjoy massage therapy is known to reduce anxiety, stress, headaches, insomnia, and increase your overall happiness.

-Swimming is one of the greatest low impact recovery exercises because the water does not cause additional stress to joints and muscles, and is known to actually lower inflammation.
-When thinking about swimming as an active recovery exercise, it’s not always about the number of laps swam or goal accomplished.
+Swimming is one of the greatest low-impact recovery exercises because the water does not cause additional stress to joints and muscles and is known to actually lower inflammation.
+When thinking about swimming as an active recovery exercise, it’s not always about the number of laps swam, or goals accomplished.